tylerJPike/OOS/README.md

 [![R-CMD-check](https://github.com/r-lib/usethis/workflows/R-CMD-check/badge.svg)](https://github.com/r-lib/usethis/actions)
 <!-- badges: end -->

-This package creates a structured and automated approach to out-of-sample time series forecasting, a common, important, and subtle task.
+OOS introduces a structured and automated approach to out-of-sample time series forecasting, a common, important, and subtle task.
 In many ways, this package is merely a wrapper for the excellent extant time series forecasting routines on CRAN - including both traditional econometric time series models and modern machine learning techniques.
 However, this package additionally provides a modern and comprehensive set of forecast combination techniques and forecast analysis tools.

 See the OOS package [website](https://tylerjpike.github.io/OOS/) for comprehensive documentation and examples.